IBUNHABIBU/js-practices/README.md

 Got to postgresql database
 do the folowing commands
-` sudo -u postgres psql` enter the pg database environment `\l` check the list of all available db with their username
+` sudo -u postgres psql` enter the pg database environment

+`\l` check the list of all available db with their username

+go to database.yml and set the username to be the same as you see in the list with password